Charlotte Dune's Lagoon

 Members come and go, depending on their schedules and needs, but some folks come almost every week and many have been with us since the very beginning.

-The Writers Support Group notes would likely be a subset of my current Substack, The Lagoon so that folks could just subscribe to the WSG notes and resources if that’s what they were primarily interested in.
+I’m also considering including some of The Writers Support Group notes as a subset of my current Substack, The Lagoon so that folks could just subscribe to the WSG notes and resources if that’s what they were primarily interested in.

 For now, we’re keeping the group free.
 I consider it an act of service to my community.
 Take what you need and leave the rest.